 - Check for financial stability

-Another crucial factor to look while outsourcing is the make sure that the outsourcing partner is financially secure and has sufficient working capital.
+Another crucial factor to look at while outsourcing is to make sure that the outsourcing partner is financially secure and has sufficient working capital.

 - Ensure Cultural Compatibility

 Make sure that you and your outsourcing partner are culturally compatible.
 Make sure that your business partner understands your organization and your employees.